Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

-Singapore has announced a new National AI Council, to be chaired by Prime Minister Lawrence Wong.
+Singapore has established a National AI Council, chaired by Prime Minister Lawrence Wong.
 On the surface, this sounds like another government committee.
 It is not.
 A PM-chaired council with a mandate to define clear rules for how AI is developed and used signals a materially different approach from a ministry advisory group or a voluntary framework consultation process.

-This article explains what the Council signals, what it is likely to produce, and what mid-market companies in Singapore should be doing right now.
+This article explains what the Council signals, what it has confirmed it will do, and what mid-market companies in Singapore should be doing right now.

 Why a PM-chaired council matters differently